jsreport/docs/docs/docx.md

-**This recipe is eperimental and its API can be changed in the future**

 `docx` recipe generates office docx reports based on the uploaded docx template  with [handlebars](/learn/handlebars) tags filled inside using Word application.

 1. Open Word and create docx file using handlebars templating engine.